aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 url: /cpp/insert-and-append-documents/
 ---

-Sometimes it is required to combine multiple documents into one.
+Sometimes it is required to combine a few documents into one.
 You can do this manually or you can use Aspose.Words insert or append feature.

 The insert operation allows you to insert the content of previously created documents into a new or existing one.

-In turn, the append feature enables you to add a document only at the end of another document.
+In turn, the append feature allows you to add a document only at the end of another document.

 This article explains how to insert or append a document to another one in different ways and describes the common properties that you can apply while inserting or appending documents.